Jerrad-Johnson/react_redux_rtk_nextjs_theme_tutorial/README.md

 The theme will persist when the user clicks a <Link>, but not if they directly navigate to a URL or if they otherwise leave the website.
 If you want it to persist, store the variable in localStorage.

+## Notes

+Your `globals.css` should operate as your default style; this is where you will set flexbox styles, height, margin, etc.

+In your `dark-theme.css` and `light-theme.css` files, you'll set your colors, background colors, etc.

 ## Structure

 - /app/store.ts